Here are the top 25 rivalries in college football.

 The Civil War has come a long way since the Ducks and Beavers played to a 0–0 tie in 1983.

 The Holy War might be the best name for any rivalry in the nation.

 The Southern California showdown was dominated by USC from 1999-2011, while the Bruins claimed three out of four before losing three in a row to the Trojans.

 The Third Saturday in October means only one thing to people in the South: Alabama vs. Tennessee.

 T. Boone Pickens’ interest in the Oklahoma State program was piqued after the Pokes, 3–7 at the time, knocked OU out of the 2001 national title game with a 16–13 win.

 These two schools were bitter rivals well before they started playing football in the 1890s.
-Clemson has won two in a row after South Carolina claimed five straight.
+Clemson has won three in a row after South Carolina claimed five straight.

-It pains MSU fans that Michigan’s biggest rival is Ohio State, but the “Little Brothers” from East Lansing have won the seven of the last nine in the series.
-Last year's game resulted in one of the most incredible endings in college football history when the Spartans won on the last play of the game.
+It pains MSU fans that Michigan’s biggest rival is Ohio State, but the “Little Brothers” from East Lansing have won the eight of the last 10 in the series.
+The 2015 matchup resulted in one of the most incredible endings in college football history when the Spartans won on the last play of the game.

 The winner of the Gophers vs. Badgers showdown takes home the prized Paul Bunyan Axe.
 It’s the most played rivalry in FBS football, dating back to 1890.